Should You Be Taking Vitamin D? Vitamin D and Immunity, Best Foods for Vitamin D, and More

 So, What Does Vitamin D Do For the Body?

-See, when you ingest calcium, your body can’t absorb it as it is.
+To provide more context, it’s important to understand that when you ingest calcium, your body can’t absorb it as it is.
 Vitamin D plays the role of the go-between, helping the calcium move from the intestines into your bloodstream, where it can then do all of the things you think of calcium as doing: strengthening and mineralizing your bones and teeth, promoting bone growth, preventing muscle cramps, and fending off bone disorders like osteoporosis and rickets.
+Without vitamin D, only about 10-15% of dietary calcium is absorbed; with adequate vitamin D, absorption can increase to 30-40%.

 Many of us think of vitamin C and zinc as the big immune supporters, but the relationship between vitamin D and immunity is just as strong.
 See, all of our cells have vitamin D receptors, including immune cells.
 When those immune cells synthesize the active version of vitamin D (from sunlight, food, or supplements), the vitamin then acts on those cells, impacting their behavior in hundreds of ways.
 In broad strokes, that means that vitamin D can modulate and regulate our immune responses

-In fact, this “cytokine storm” is thought to be one of the ways that people die from COVID-19.
-Some research has suggested that a vitamin D deficiency is associated with a higher death rate from Covid, and researchers believe that this is because people without enough vitamin D can’t properly regulate cytokine production.
-So once the virus hits, their immune cells go into overdrive, and there’s no way to tell them to calm down.
+Notably, this “cytokine storm” is thought to be one of the ways that people die from Covid-19.
+Some research has suggested that a vitamin D deficiency is associated with a higher death rate from Covid, and researchers believe that this is because people without enough vitamin D can’t properly regulate cytokine production—so once the virus hits, their immune cells go into overdrive, and there’s no way to tell them to calm down.

 Speaking of Covid, while we’re talking about vitamin D and immunity, we should also briefly note a couple of the dozens of studies currently looking into how vitamin D might prevent or treat the coronavirus.
 One study out of Chicago found that people with a vitamin D deficiency had a 1.77 times higher risk of contracting Covid than those with adequate levels of vitamin D (likely because those with adequate vitamin D levels could more effectively fight off the virus if exposed).